sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

     Sheet worksheet = workbook.createSheet("NBA Teams");
 ```

 This creates a new worksheet.
-In an excel workbook, you can have multiple
+In an Excel workbook, you can have multiple
 sheets if you want.
-But we must create our sheet first.
+But before we can write to a sheet, we must create our sheet first.
 Every sheet has a
 name, so our name is "NBA Teams".
 This worksheet is initially blank.

 ### Row